rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Add Request

-This action this operation helps you to add new request.
+This action allows you to add new a request.
 Subject and requester parameters are obligatory, others are optional.
 In every parameter containing `ID` and `Name` fields please provide only one of them.

 ##### Input